Before exporting, you just need to ensure you have the following setup in MYOB:

-In Timesheets click the Export to Payroll link.
+In Weekly Timesheets click the Export to Payroll link:

 You will be taken to the Timesheet Export Preview page.
-Here any errors on your timesheets will be flagged.
-You can easily check each timesheet and when you are ready to export click Export Timesheets.
+If there are any errors in your timesheets, this will be flagged so you can fix it in order to export the timesheet.

 When you click the button, a file will be downloaded to your computer.
 The file has the extension

 .txt.
 Save this somewhere on your computer where you can easily find it again.